Itsyashasvibhati/Itsyashasvibhati/README.md

 ## 🚀 My Startup – BNB Global

 <p align="center">
-  <b>BNB Global</b> is an innovation-driven platform focused on building AI-powered software, real-world tech products, and career-focused opportunities for students and developers.
+  <b>BNB Global</b> is an innovation-driven platform focused on building AI-powered software, Robots, real-world tech products, and career-focused opportunities for students and developers.
 </p>

 ### 🌍 What We Do